cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/openssh-fido2-hardwarekey.md

 OpenSSH key?
 This setup eliminates the need to store private keys on your devices, significantly reducing the attack surface.
 While there are other ways to achieve this, such as [teleport](https://goteleport.com/) or similar, the FIDO2 setup is a drop-in replacement for your current keys and requires no additional infrastructure.

-In conclusion, using FIDO2 hardware keys as OpenSSH keys is an excellent way to enhance your security.
-Additionally, it doesn't require any additional infrastructure, making it an easy and cost-effective solution.
-So, if you're looking for a way to enhance your security, consider using FIDO2 hardware keys as OpenSSH keys.

 ## Create the OpenSSH key on the FIDO2 hardware key.